This post may contain affiliate links. Read our disclosure policy here.

 Best Protein Powder for Pancakes

-If you use a plant-based protein powder, keep in mind it can be denser than whey, so make sure to add only half the milk to the batter, whisk, and see if more liquid is needed.
+If you use a plant-based protein powder, keep in mind it can be denser than whey, so make sure to add half of the milk to the batter, combine, and slowly add the remaining liquid to achieve a good batter consistency.
 You can learn more about choosing the best protein powder for you here.

-What Does the Protein Powder Batter Look Like?
+What Does the Protein Powder Pancake Batter Look Like?

-While protein powder has a lot of similarities to regular flour I don’t recommend using it as a substitute for flour in a classic pancake recipe since the rest of the ingredients would also have to be adjusted.
-It’s easier to stick to a protein pancake recipe that’s tested and true like the one below.
+While protein powder has a lot of similarities to regular flour, I don’t recommend using it as a substitute for flour in a classic pancake recipe since the rest of the ingredients would also have to be adjusted.
+So no, protein powder is not an equal substitute for flour.

-In case you don’t have protein powder and want a good flour substitute for pancakes, I have a flourless banana oatmeal pancake recipe that will rock your world.
+In case you don’t have protein powder and want a good flour substitute for pancakes, try these flourless banana oatmeal pancakes that will rock your world.

 Ingredients